Yeah that's right...

 I. Made.
 A. Pinata.

 Honestly, I really didn't have much of a choice.
 My son wanted a Minecraft birthday party this year and NO ONE sells party supplies for it (seriously?).
 This left me with two choices: buy a random pinata or make one myself.
-After seeing the pinata that Megan created, I realized that making a Ghast would be an
+After seeing the pinata that Megan created, I realized that making a Ghast would be the

 easier wiser choice.
 Many other characters in the game have a head, arms, legs, etc.; this is just a square, single-color blob with tentacles.
 Easy enough.